averyburnettmiller/bitcoinfivestolemymoney/README.md

 One thing I found intresting about the Companies House listing is that the only name mentioned in the Companies registration is a "LACZO, Janos".
 Whenever I recieved an email from BitcoinFive, each email would be signed by a different person, like "Khaled Biyari (CFC, Risk Management, GX Money Capital LTD)" for example.
 A quick Google search yeilds no information about "Khaled Biyari" or "Janos Laczo", and I would expect some what of a SEO presence for someone who is involved in the cryptocurrency/technology industry.
 Not to mention the fact that none of the people seemingly composing BCF's emails are mentioned in the Companies House listing.
 #### Online reviews are suspect
-One of the first things
+One of the first things you see when you Google search "BitcoinFive.com" is a listing from an online review site that boosts the amazing rating of 4.5 stars.
+Once I actually read into these reviews, I realized something weird-- Reviews were either "This site is amazing, 5 stars" or "This site is a scam, 1 star".
+Even on sites that I've used the exchange BTC for USD, that are real and everything, often don't have 5 star reviews.
+Often you'd see something like "Transaction took 2 hours, 3 stars", as companies aren't perfect-- mistakes can be made.
+But BCF's reviews are either black or white, no inbetween.

-#### Note: This is what happened to me.
+### Note: This is what happened to me.
 My intention is not to defame anyone/any company in a false/liablous manner.
 I am simply telling my experience, and I will continue to update this page if I do get a refund at some point, although based off my current experience I don't think a refund is going to happen.
 If you work at BitcoinFive and think that this was just a misunderstanding, and would like to correct this whole experience and refund me my money, you can send 0.0254 BTC to 1BYMtJ75Hbz5CQFGgA49ebQKc3tiX7PvCR.